harbor-xyz/ethereum-polygon-liquidationBot/README.md

 # Harbor Testnet with Two Chains and One Off-Chain Actor

-This is to demosntrate configuring, building and running a sample Testnet with Two chains and one locally built actor.
+This is to demosntrate configuring, building and running a sample Testnet with two chains and one locally built actor.
 Clone this repo and follow along.

 ## Copy API Key